rickhenderson/The-21st-Century-Classroom/Course02-What-Is-Collaboration.md

 #### Individual Accountability
 * Each member is responsible for a task that he/she must complete
+* The role of each student is essential
+* Need to be clear about what collaboration means
 * Also group accountability: negotiate and agree on process, design, and conclusions of their work

 Each student a page?
 Not interdependent.